wpmudev/custom-sidebars/readme.txt

 Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
 Yay!

 == Changelog ==

+3.1.6
+* Fixed an export problem on PHP 5.2, json_encode() have only one parameter.

 = 3.1.5 =
 * Fixed a problem with saving an entry sidebars replacement.